dtdrupasinghe/spark-story-generator/README.md

 GitHub Copilot was used throughout the entire development process:

+### Code Generation
-- **Backend code** — Copilot suggested the Flask route structure and Groq API integration
+- Copilot suggested the Flask route structure (`@app.route`) and helped complete functions automatically
+- Copilot autocompleted the Groq API integration including the messages array format
-- **HTML & CSS** — Copilot helped generate the dark gradient UI and responsive layout
+- Copilot generated the CSS gradient styling and responsive layout for the UI

-- **JavaScript** — Copilot autocompleted the fetch API calls and error handling
+### Problem Solving with Copilot Chat
-- **Debugging** — Copilot Chat helped diagnose and fix API connection issues
+- Used Copilot Chat to debug API connection errors and resolve module import issues
+- Asked Copilot Chat to explain how `python-dotenv` loads environment variables securely
+- Copilot Chat suggested using `jsonify()` for returning JSON responses from Flask

+### JavaScript Assistance
+- Copilot autocompleted the `fetch()` API call to the backend
+- Copilot suggested the async/await pattern for handling the story generation response
+- Copilot generated the clipboard copy functionality

+### Overall Impact
+GitHub Copilot significantly accelerated development by reducing boilerplate code and suggesting best practices, allowing focus on the creative and user experience aspects of the app.

 ## 🛠️ Tech Stack